 - If the child is present, no additional identification is needed

-For safety purposes, please wear a mask, maintain 6' social distancing and stay in your car (if driving through).
+For safety purposes, please wear a mask, maintain 6 feet of social distancing and stay in your car (if driving through).

-- Currently, all children 18yr & younger receive a breakfast & lunch meal free of charge.
+Currently, breakfast & lunch meals free of charge.

 How to Qualify for Free or Reduced Priced Meals